grassrootseconomics/docs.grassecon.org/docs/ops/local_stakeholders.md

 Establishing and maintaining good relationships requires a long time-horizon.
 Implementing agencies who take this view tend to make different types of decisions.
 They invest in hiring and training community liaison staff and see the value of consistently following through on their commitments to stakeholders.
 They invest in translating information about their project into local languages and dialects and formats that make sense to the local population and do so on an ongoing basis.
 They make the effort to personalize relationships through informal and social interactions, and work through their employees to build links to local communities.
 They take grievances seriously and deal with them in a reliable and timely manner.
 They listen more and learn from the community.
 Their senior managers stay involved with stakeholder activities and integrate this function into their Implementation  plans.
 Importantly, Implementing agencies that focus on lasting relationships think in terms of the bigger picture and do not allow short-term interests (such as negotiating the lowest possible compensation rates) to jeopardize their broader social license to operate in the area.

 At every stage of the implementation process, the end must be in our periphery.
-The aim of the CICs is to have little to no external interference.
+The aim of the CAVs is to have little to no external interference.
 Our goal is to ensure that the communities in the end do not need us at all.
 Having a clear exit strategy mapped out in the beginning will ensure that capacity building is taking place to enable and empower the community to thrive independently.

 ### Community Owned Programming